squirrelphp/entities-bundle/README.md

 ### While developing

-1. Create annotated entities as explained in [squirrelphp/entities](https://github.com/squirrelphp/entities)
+1. Create entities with attributes as explained in [squirrelphp/entities](https://github.com/squirrelphp/entities)
 2. Run `vendor/bin/squirrel_repositories_generate --source-dir=src` to generate the repositories for your entities - those will be gitignored (add or change the --source-dir entries depending on where your entities are)
 3. Add the directories of your entities to the `squirrel_entities` configuration so repositories are found and initialized automatically when the Symfony service container is compiled.
 4. Use the generated repository classes as type hints in your code and let Symfony autowire these services.